GooseHaus/CryptoSocket/README.md

+# DEPRECIATED BRANCH, remains for observational purposes only.
+Does not function.
 # Cryptocurrency WebSocket Service with Django Channels

 This repository implements a **Django Channels**-based cryptocurrency rates server that provides real-time updates for various cryptocurrency assets in CAD (Canadian Dollars).
 The system leverages Django for enhanced scalability and flexibility, including WebSocket support for real-time cryptocurrency rates.